 The TellyMate Kit has a standard yellow phono/rca socket onboard.
 This outputs the composite video signal.
 A standard phono/rca to phono/rca cable should be used to connect to a TV.

-All v1.1 TellyMate shields can transmit data back to the Arduino (if instructed to do so).
+All v1.1 and above TellyMate shields can transmit data back to the Arduino (if instructed to do so).
 Transmission is via arduino pin D0.
 By default, transmission is disabled.
 When transmission is enabled, the TellyMate Shield controls Arduino pin D0.

 See 'Retrieving Data' for further details on transmitting data.

 The original version of the TellyMate shield cannot transmit data as it does not have the neccesary trace from Arduino pin D0 to the TellyMate's processor.
 (Those handy with a soldering iron might like to add a wire from Arduino pin D0 to IC pin X - an update to firmware 1.0.9 or higher may also be required).

 The TellyMate Kit does not have the voltage translation circuitry suitable for transmitting to the RS232 interface.
 TTL level transmission could be obtained by somehow connecting to pin X of the IC. (firmware 1.0.9 or higher is also required).

 What if I want to use a sofware serial implementation on the Arduino?